 Is your child active in sport and complaining of pain in their heel?
 If so, it is most likely that they have developed Sever’s disease.

-It is common in children who present with Sever’s disease, that they have tight calf muscles, they may also have flat feet.
+It is common in children who present with Sever’s disease, that they have tight calf muscles.
 Sever’s disease is caused by increased pulling force of the Achilles tendon on the back of the heel bone, which leads to inflammation of the growth plate.

-Firstly, Sever’s disease is a self-limiting condition, which means that it will eventually get better; but hat’s not to say you shouldn’t seek help!
+Firstly, Sever’s disease is a self-limiting condition.
+This means that it will eventually get better; but hat’s not to say you shouldn’t seek help!
 Reduce the amount of activity that aggravates their symptoms; sometimes complete rest is required.
 Use ice packs after sport to help manage pain (make sure you wrap the ice pack in a damp tea towel to avoid ice burns).
 Start stretching your child’s calf muscles; this should be done twice daily.
-Make sure your child is wearing supportive, cushioned shoes with a small heel raise; a running shoe is ideal.
+Make sure your child is wearing supportive, cushioned shoes with a small heel raise, such as a running shoe.
 However, be aware that some running shoes are very flat (like Nike Free) and should be avoided; as should ballet pumps and some popular football type trainers!